Adapted from an email I just sent to the students in my contract-drafting course; updated 2021 to add F.3d citation.

 - the Texas choice-of-law clause was effective to make Texas law govern the non-disclosure covenant; — but on the facts of the case, said the district court, the Texas acquiring bank had not shown that the departing bankers had disclosed confidential information, and so the court denied the Texas acquiring bank’s motion for a preliminary injunction against the departing bankers (the Fifth Circuit affirmed on this point as well).

-At pages 8-11, the Fifth Circuit also gives a useful recap of the law concerning choice-of-law clauses and forum-selection clauses, as well as explaining some of the underlying policy differences.
+At part III, starting at 805 F.3d 580, Judge Costa gives a useful recap of the law concerning choice-of-law clauses and forum-selection clauses, as well as explaining some of the underlying policy differences.